Bailie Key: 2015–2016: Senior career

-Key was scheduled to compete at the Secret U.S. Classic, but she later withdrew.
+Key was scheduled to compete at the 2016 U.S. Classic, but she later withdrew.
 Two weeks later, Key had decided to end her 2016 season due to an ongoing back injury, therefore ending her potential bid for the 2016 U.S. Women's Olympic Gymnastics team and her elite gymnastics career.

 On September 30, 2016, Key announced that she had committed to the University of Alabama and the Alabama Crimson Tide gymnastics team, having previously been verbally committed to the University of Florida.
 She signed the National Letter of Intent to the University of Alabama and the Crimson Tide gymnastics team on November 10, 2016.

-2017-2019
+2018–2019: NCAA career

 Key joined the University of Alabama Crimson Tide gymnastics team for the 2018 season.
 She competed in the season opener at Michigan, where she fell off the balance beam, receiving a score of 8.475.
 This would ultimately be the only competitive routine of her college career.

 In January 2019, it was announced that Key would miss the 2019 season due to an unspecified medical procedure.

 In June 2019, Key announced her retirement from gymnastics.